jett512/Crash-Narrative-Classification-for-Hydroplaning-Crash-Reports/README.md

 Here the training data is labeled three severity types: O, C, and AB.
 These three classes all require a crash report to be filled out, as they meet one or more of the conditions for a report to be filed.
 Consideration for these classes follows Crash Reporting Manual (Colorado Department of Transportation., 2019) guidelines.
-The three classes are as
-follows: